ibm-cloud-docs/watsonxdata/getting-started.md

 {: #gs_ns}

 To quickly get started with the {{site.data.keyword.lakehouse_short}} web console by configuring the infrastructure components, see [Quick start {{site.data.keyword.lakehouse_short}} console](watsonxdata?topic=watsonxdata-quick_start).

+Once you complete quick start, Resource Unit consumption begins and will be reported for billing.
+If you do not complete the quick start and provision support services, Resource Units are not consumed and reported for billing.
+If no Resource Units are consumed within seven (7) days after an instance creation, the unused instance is deleted, after which a new instance can be re-created.
+For more information, see [Provisioning an instance](#create-by-ui).
+{: important}